Computing the $F$-pure Threshold of Flag Varieties: Generalized Flag Varieties

 \end{remark}

+As a final note, we have seen that all the formulas for $\fpt(R)$ computed in this paper is independent of the characteristic of the filed.
+We immediately get the following using Theorem \ref{thm: lct limit of fpt}.

-\begin{theorem} Let $R$ be any one of the coordinate rings of the flag varieties whose $F$-pure threshold we have computed in this paper, but whose underlying field is now the complex numbers $\C$.
+\begin{theorem} Let $R$ be any one of the coordinate rings of the flag varieties whose $F$-pure threshold we have computed in this section, with underlying field $\C$ the complex numbers.
 Then $\lct(R)=\fpt(R)$. \end{theorem}

 \begin{proof} Let $p$ be a prime and $R_p$ be the modulo $p$ reduction of $R$.
 We have $\fpt(R)=\fpt(R_p)$, so by Theorem \ref{thm: lct limit of fpt}, $\lct(R)=\lim_{p\to\infty}\fpt(R_p)=\fpt(R)$. \end{proof}